Salanoid/ubdevsprinter/README.md

 # Ubuntu Development Sprinter

-Ubuntu Development Sprinter is a collection of centralized bash scripts designed to automate the setup of a development environment on Ubuntu.
+Ubuntu Development Sprinter is a collection of centralized bash scripts designed to automate the setup of a development environment on Ubuntu and different flavours.
 This tool is tailored for Ruby on Rails developers but is versatile enough to be useful for any developer needing a robust and efficient setup.

 ## Features